IMIO/imio.updates/README.rst

 List of available parameters:

 * -d, --doit : to apply changes
+* -p val, --pattern=val : buildout directory filter with val as re pattern matching
 * -b, --buildout : to run buildout
 * -m val, --make=val : run 'make val' command (can use multiple times -m)
-* -p val, --pattern=val : buildout directory filter with val as re pattern matching
+* -i val, --instance=val : instance name used to run function or make (default instance-debug)
+* -f, --function : run a predefined function with arguments. (can use multiple times -f)

+  *     step ``profile-name`` ``step-name`` : run the given step for the given profile
+  *     step ``profile-name`` _all_ : run all steps for the given profile
+  *     upgrade ``profile-name`` : run the upgrade steps for the given profile
+  *     upgrade _all_ : run the upgrade steps for all profiles

 * -s val, --superv=val : to run supervisor command (stop|restart|stopall|restartall

-  * 	stop : stop the instances first (not zeo) and restart them at script end
+  * 	stop : stop the instances first (not zeo) and restart it after buildout
-  * 	restart : restart the instances at script end
+  * 	restart : restart the instances after buildout
-  * 	stopall : stop all buildout processes first and restart them at script end
+  * 	stopall : stop all buildout processes first and restart it after buildout
-  * 	restartall : restart all processes at script end
+  * 	restartall : restart all processes after buildout
-  *     stopworker : stop the worker instances first (not zeo) and restart them at script end
+  *     stopworker : stop the worker instances first (not zeo) and restart it after buildout
-  *     restartworker : restart the worker instances at script end
+  *     restartworker : restart the worker instances after buildout

 Helper methods
 --------------